drbitboy/Sclk9P/results/Readme.md

 - to provide an updated timing model, as well as updated trajectories, in the form of SPICE SCLK- and SP-Kernels

-To cut to the chase, the answer is no, the additional data do not suggest a physically plausible model consistent with the available data that will improve the timing model in such a way as to significantly improve the science obtained from the mission.
+To cut to the chase, the answer is no, the additional data are not adequate to build a physically plausible model consistent with the available data that will improve the timing model and significantly improve the science obtained from the mission.

 Summary
 =======